 5 p.m.: Be surrounded by history at the Roman Forum

-There’s nowhere quite like the Roman Forum.
+There’s nowhere quite like the Roman Forum, one of the most popular landmarks in Rome.
 Its stately pillars, triumphal arches, and ruined temples exude a sense of time in suspension, offering a space of deep reflection amid the razzle-dazzle of modern-day Rome.
 It’s little wonder this otherworldly site has long been a place of inspiration for artists.

 In existence since the misty origins of the city, the Forum—always a place of trade and political activity—slowly accrued significance until it was the seat of power in ancient Rome.
 That it wasn’t fully excavated until the late 20th century seems almost unbelievable, since it feels eternal and so integral to the city’s modern identity.